krduffy/korean-dictionary/README.md

 - konlpy: [GNU General Public License (GPL)](LICENSES/gpl.txt)

 Please refer to each project's license for more details on their terms of use.
-  - A tool to expedite the process of adding words to your list of known words.
-  - Lists of your known words and study words.